braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_triggered_canvases.md

 Customers using the API for server-to-server calls may need to allowlist the appropriate API URL if they're behind a firewall.

 +{% alert important %}
-+Specifying a recipient via email address is currently in early access.
++Specifying a recipient by email address is currently in early access.
 Contact your customer success manager if you're interested in participating in this early access.
 +{% endalert %}

 {% alert note %}